loki-cmyk/umamusume-sweepy/README.md

 This is a fork for Sweepy with a rewrite taken from [waivegames-oss/umamusume-sweepy](https://github.com/waivegames-oss/umamusume-sweepy).
 I'm not pulling in most upstream Sweepy changes by default since most of the time the changes are broken and untested.
 Feature parity may be delayed or I may not even pull in some changes made if they're too low quality.
 Half the time you're better off not updating from the upstream repo.

 Turn on auto-use items for MANT or the bot will break.
-You need to adjust the configurations as well but I don't have any good recommendations yet.
+You need to adjust the configurations as well but I don't have any good recommendations.
+Enable `log_training_data` in `config.yaml` and use `analyze_trainings.py` to see what it's doing.

 ## Features Not Implemented Yet
-- Option to skip training isn't configurable by G1/G2/G3 so I want to add that so you can avoid skipping G1s but consider it for G2/G3s.
+- Option to skip races for training still does not take into account the race grade (G1/G2/G3).

 ## Known Bugs

 - Debut race loss logic was broken, but this should be fixed now.
 If you lose the debut race, it will try to race on the next turn.
-- Bot can sometimes lose track of where it is, but it usually recovers.
-I'm fixing these bugs as I see them pop up.
 - URA/Unity are not tested and may not work.
 This only works for MANT.

 ## Added Features / Changes from original Sweepy